roger-rodriguez/mi-sd-hiring-challenge/README.md

 In this code challenge, you will be in charge of creating a view that renders the forecast for a specific location.
 Please, use plain HTML, CSS, and JS.

-**Don't spend more than an hour on this.** The goal of this challenge is to get a sense for how you reason about a problem and structure your code _not_ if you can finish it.
+**Don't spend more than two hours on this.** The goal of this challenge is to get a sense for how you reason about a problem and structure your code _not_ if you can finish it.

 ## Challenge details